Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D1_ProjectSpec.md

 - Make sure the motors have the power to move the skateboard
 - Make sure I have the updated version of the NXT software
 - build a lean apratise
-- done --- Find out Skateboard weight --- 3.8 lb
+- Find out Skateboard weight --- 3.8 lb

 # Software
 - NXT Programing - https://education.lego.com/en-us/downloads/retiredproducts/nxt/software: Neeeded to code the NXT brain
 - Lego Digital Designer - https://www.lego.com/en-us/ldd: Needed to make models and find part names, part numbers, and size comparision.
+- NXT Remote control - https://play.google.com/store/apps/details?id=org.jfedor.nxtremotecontrol&hl=en_US&gl=US: Google Play downlaod for a app that bluetooth connects to the NXT and controles the motors.

 # Helpful Links

 - https://www.galileo.org/robotics/design.html: Basic robotics design proccess overview.
 Expalins how to do it and helpful tips for the entire propcess.
 - https://www.instructables.com/: Project based site that shows off other individuals projects.
 Could be uised to get an idea of how other people do things similar to what I am doing.
 - https://www.generationrobots.com/media/Lego-Mindstorms-NXT-Education-Kit.pdf: Manual for the NXT
-- https://play.google.com/store/apps/details?id=org.jfedor.nxtremotecontrol&hl=en_US&gl=US: Google Play downlaod for a app that bluetooth connects to the NXT and controles the motors.
 - https://www.lego.com/en-us/page/static/pick-a-brick?query=&page=1 Lego site where you can order parts.

 # Lego Builds Links